Why Businesses Need an Efficient Website Scanner?

-Web hacking attacks are spreading far and wide to almost all parts of the globe.
+Web Scanner Online – Web hacking attacks are spreading far and wide to almost all parts of the globe.
 Whether your business is small or big, it is always prone to get hacked anytime anywhere.
 This is true because most of us these days have such an active online life as we pay bills, shop, deposit money, and also update our personal details on baking sites etc. These activities when not properly secured by online security measures become a target for hackers.
 Hackers very easily get attracted to web-based vulnerabilities and use these weaknesses to the best extent possible as long as they achieve their core motive behind an attack.
 These attacks can have a more serious impact when it gets executed on a business.
-The consequences can be really bad as the entire business can collapse or go through major loss.
+The consequences can be really bad as the entire business can collapse or go through a major loss.

 One of the best and most efficient ways to prevent attacks is by installing a website scanner.
 These scanning tools run in the background and can instantly detect malware and vulnerabilities.
 However, not all scanners are made equally.
-The external malware scanners can crawl each page of a website, more like a search engine, in order detect malicious links or script, while the internal malware scanners download a website’s source code and examine each line looking for the signatures of malicious code.
+The external malware scanners can crawl each page of a website, more like a search engine, to detect malicious links or scripts, while the internal malware scanners download a website’s source code and examine each line looking for the signatures of malicious code.
 We also have penetration testing scanners that can manipulate URLs and forms to attempt to exploit weaknesses in code.

-This article will talk about the key benefits of using a web scanner and the kinds of threats a web scanner can prevent in order to have a smooth and safe online experience and protect all vital data of your business.
+This article will talk about the key benefits of using a web scanner and the kinds of threats a web scanner can prevent to have a smooth and safe online experience and protect all vital data of your business.

 - Automatic remediation of known threats

 - Detect malware and receive notifications if issues are detected

 - Help keep your information secured and your website from getting blacklisted